zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ## Vehicle Debugging

 ### AllowDebugCommandsForNonAdmins
-- Description: Will will allow all debug commands for non-admins.
+- Description: Will allow all debug commands for non-admins.
 Turning this to false will only allow debug (cheat) commands if the user is an admin.
+- Default Value: True

+### HasDebugCannonTargets
+- Description: Will allow debugging cannon targets.
 - Default Value: True

 ### AllowEditCommandsForNonAdmins